-Main: These are the well known characters.
+Main character: These are the well known characters.
 Can attend events alone.

-Supporting: These are the lesser known characters.
+Supporting character: These are the lesser known characters.
 The costume can only be worn at events alongside at least one other character from the same franchise approved as main.
 Or in a group of at least three supporting characters from the same franchise.